How to choose the best antivirus software

-Cons: They provide only a basic level of protection and lack the extra features of paid-for security software.
-You’ll have to keep each individual program updated to ensure you’re protected against the latest threats.
-Plus, free antivirus software is typically single-user, so you’ll need to download, install and manage a separate version if you have more than one computer.
+Cons: Lack the extra features of paid-for security software.
+Free antivirus software is typically for use on a single computer, so you’ll need to download, install and manage a separate version if you have more than one computer.

 Download a package to give you peace of mind with our best free antivirus software.

 The biggest shake-up in PC security for years came with Microsoft’s launch of Windows 8.
-Unlike previous versions, it came with lots of security features baked right into the operating system, and Which? found Windows 8 to be very secure in our tests.
+Unlike previous versions, it came with lots of security features integrated into the operating system.

-We’ve yet to test out Windows 10 security in our test lab, but we expect it to include similar security provisions as Windows 8.
-One of the key changes for Windows 8 was the replacement of Microsoft Security Essentials with Microsoft Windows 10 Security (Defender).
+One of the key changes was the replacement of Microsoft Security Essentials with Microsoft Windows 10 Security (Defender).
 Microsoft Windows 10 Security has been beefed up to include antivirus protection along with anti-spyware features.
 It runs in the background and notifies you when you need to take action.

 Windows 8 and 10 users are further protected by a two-way firewall that monitors the information going back and forth to the internet.
 Other features include a SmartScreen filter to help protect against phishing scams, plus parental controls to monitor children’s activities online.
 Windows 8 and Windows 10 both include a Secure Boot option that prevents malware from gaining a foothold on your PC during start-up.

 Cons: Because of the sheer amount of Windows users, Microsoft’s operating system is frequently made the target of hackers and virus creators.
 If Windows Defender is your only line of defence, we’d still recommend upgrading to a standalone security program.
-And PC users with versions of Windows prior to Windows 8 should certainly seek to install separate security software – nowadays, Microsoft Security Essentials just isn't watertight enough.
+And PC users with versions of Windows prior to Windows 8 should certainly install separate security software – nowadays, Microsoft Security Essentials just isn't watertight enough.

 Despite their reputation for being more secure than Windows PCs, Apple Mac computers are not immune from viruses and malware.
 With more Apple products being sold, the target audience for hackers is becoming more attractive.
 This makes it more likely that viruses will be designed specifically to attack Macs, so it makes sense to think about Mac security software.

-Pros: Apple computers are generally less vulnerable than PCs, so you may decide that you don’t need to splash out on antivirus for Mac.
+Pros: Apple computers are generally less vulnerable than PCs, so you may decide that you don’t need to splash out on antivirus software for your Mac.

-Cons: Perhaps due to Apple’s reputation for being less susceptible to malware, there aren’t a huge amount of security packages available – and those we have tested have on average scored worse than antivirus suites for Windows.
+Cons: Perhaps due to Apple computers' reputation for being less susceptible to malware, there aren’t a huge amount of security packages available – and those we have tested scored worse, on average, than antivirus suites for Windows.

-Get the best package for your Apple Mac - we’ve picked out the best antivirus software.
+Get the best package for your Apple Mac - we’ve picked out the best antivirus software for Apple.